oznokty/oznokty/README.md

-- Hi, I’m Ozan Oktay electrical and electronics engineering graduate from Akdeniz University.
+My name is Ozan Oktay, I am an electrical and electronics engineering graduate from Akdeniz University.
+I have incredible passion for video games, programming and AI.

-- I’m interested in in software engineering, artificial intelligence and game developement.
-- How to reach me; LinkedIn: linkedin.com/in/ozan-oktay/
+How to reach me; LinkedIn: linkedin.com/in/ozan-oktay/